department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 -------

 ## Post-Task Interview - 1-2 minutes
 - Ok, thank you!
 That concludes that activity and is everything we need to go through today.
+- Lastly, I'd like to confirm: **Are you still okay if we use any video or audio clips from this session?"**
 - Do you have any questions for me or anything else you’d like to share?

 ## Thank you and Closing - 1 minute